-Other Funding Sources - please indicate the source and amount of other funding committed, pending or proposed that will be used for this activity or project..
+Other Funding Sources - please indicate the source and amount of other funding committed, pending or proposed that will be used for this activity or project...
 Do not include Dover CDBG amount requested.

-Funding Source (Name(s) of funding source(s)) ed, Pending or d Amount (\$): Total Amount (\$) Explanation
+Funding Source (Name(s) of funding source(s)) Committed, Pending or Proposed Amount (\$): Total Amount (\$) Explanation

 Committed:

 Federal: Pending: =

 Proposed:

 Committed:

 State: Pending:

 Proposed:

 Committed:

 Local: Pending: